GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/readme.txt

 = 1.2.0 =
 * Added `XML` scalar type
 * Added documentation for new field `_strDecodeXMLAsJSON` from the Helper Function Collection extension
+* Added documentation for new field `_strParseCSV` from the Helper Function Collection extension
 * Added recipe "Translating content from URL"
 * Added predefined Persisted Query "Translate content from URL"
 * Added predefined Persisted Query "Import post from WordPress RSS feed"